 Risk Management Courses

-In Spring 2014, there will be a section of STAT 278B, the Ph.D. seminar in the Department of Statistics, designated as the Risk Seminar.
-The Risk Seminar will focus on the statistical and economic measurement and management of risk, and include presentations by participants on a broad range of topics related to risk, such as the determination of portfolio returns, performance attribution, pricing anomalies, counterparty risk, and asset returns containaing jumps.
-This regularizes an informal seminar that has been meeting since the fall of 2012.
+The Risk Seminar is cross-listed as Econ 217 and a section of STAT 278B.
+It focuses on the statistical and economic measurement and management of risk, and includes presentations by participants on a broad range of topics related to risk, such as the determination of portfolio returns, performance attribution, pricing anomalies, counterparty risk, and asset returns containaing jumps.

 The seminar will be led by Lisa R. Goldberg and Robert M. Anderson.
-The seminar meets Tuesdays from 10 to 12 in 639 Evans.
+In fall 2014, the seminar meets Tuesdays from 11 to 1 in 639 Evans.

 The course is open to Ph.D. students only, and requires permission of the Instructors.
 Please email Robert Anderson to request permission.